HighlanderRobotics/Reefscape/notes/gyroPostmortem.md

     It was easy to add a widget to elastic to display the gyro's status.
     We even did so for elims.
     We did not do so immediately after making the fix, which resulted in the issue going unnoticed during quals 77.
+ 4. Not recording the failure on slack, in the failures sheet, or otherwise properly communicating it before OCR.
+    If the failure had been properly recorded and reported, it would have had a greater chance of being given attention and solved before OCR.